collective/ploneawards.buildout/README.txt

 Plone Awards
 ============

-To run the buildout: 'make'.
+To run the buildout: 'make devel' (or: 'make production').

 Steps to set up the site: